 Submit an Abstract

 The NYSCF Conference is open to scientists working in stem cell and translational research fields.
 This is a great opportunity to showcase your research to an international audience of leading scientists and clinicians.
 Selected abstracts will be featured at the poster session or as a short talk at the two-day conference at The Rockefeller University in New York, NY.

-Please use the form and downloadable abstract template to submit abstracts no later than August 30, 2023 at 5:00 pm Eastern Time.
+Please view the template to prepare abstracts for the 2024 NYSCF Conference.
 Acceptance of the terms of the Abstract Submission Agreement is required of all those who submit an abstract for consideration for presentation at the NYSCF Conference.
 You must register for the conference in order to present an abstract.

 NYSCF’s Program Committee will review all submitted abstracts and selected presenters will be notified via email at the end of September.